Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Background

 \subsection{Related Works and Their Limitations}

-Regarding LLM inference serving, a series of scheduling methods have been proposed recently, in both \emph{inter-inference} and \emph{inter-application} level.
+Regarding LLM inference serving, a series of scheduling methods have been proposed recently.
 Here we revisit such scheduling practices and summarize their limitations.

-\textbf{Inference-level Scheduling.} Given that the ultimate output length of the auto-regressive generation process is non-deterministic a priori, mainstream LLM serving frameworks like vLLM~\cite{vllm} and SGLang~\cite{zheng2024sglang} commonly adopt the \emph{First-Come-First-Serve} (FCFS) scheduling algorithm---at the inference level without awareness to the existence of LLM applications.
-They schedule each incoming inference request based on its arrival time.
-Such a FCFS scheduling method suffers the head-of-line-blocking problem, meaning that a long inference would impede the execution of those behind it.
-Another work FastServe~\cite{wu2023fast} employs multi-level-feedback-queue to address this problem, although frequent queue switching would bring non-negligible overhead.
-Recently, there also emerge some prediction-based methods that seek to enforce Shortest-Job-First in request scheduling~\cite{fu2024efficient,qiu2024efficient,shahout2024don}.
+Given that the output length of an LLM inference is non-deterministic, mainstream LLM serving frameworks like vLLM~\cite{vllm} and SGLang~\cite{zheng2024sglang} commonly adopt the \emph{First-Come-First-Serve} (FCFS) algorithm in request scheduling.
+However, they suffer the head-of-line-blocking problem, meaning that a large task would impede the execution of those behind it.
+Such a problem also appears for agent-level schedulers like Parrot~\cite{lin2024parrot} and Ayo~\cite{tan2025towards}, which also apply FCFS.

-However, all such inference-level scheduling methods fail to provide \emph{end-to-end} performance optimizations for LLM applications: in contention-intensive scenarios, the constituting inferences of an LLM application may be served in an interleaved manner, compromising the ultimate application completion time~\cite{lin2024parrot}.
+Given the inefficiency of FCFS schedulers, some other schedulers are designed to be \emph{efficiency-centric}.
+For example, to tackle head-of-line-blocking, FastServe~\cite{wu2023fast} employs a \emph{Multi-Level-Feedback-Queue} (MLFQ) for scheduling, yet it still compromises the end-to-end execution latency due to the periodical execution mode.
+Recently, some prediction-based methods propose to approximate \emph{Shortest-Job-First} (SJF) in scheduling~\cite{fu2024efficient,qiu2024efficient,shahout2024don}, yielding near-optimal efficiency.
+However, such efficiency-centric schedulers may starve large agents, failing to provide service guarantee.

-\textbf{Application-level Scheduling.} Given the deficiency of inference-level request scheduling, recent works have also noticed the need to optimize application-level scheduling performance.
-In that regard, Parrot~\cite{lin2024parrot} devises novel programming abstractions for LLM applications, which supports executing the correlated inferences in a non-interleaved manner; yet it determines the inter-application scheduling order still following the FCFS policy, thus also suffering head-of-line-blocking.
-Noticing the need to ensure inter-application (tenant) fairness, Sheng~et~al. proposed a fair scheduling algorithm called Virtual Token Counter (VTC)~\cite{vtc}, which tracks the services received for each tenant and prioritize the ones with the least services received (a similar method is used by another work FairServe~\cite{fairserve}).
-However, by enforcing each tenant (application) to only use its fair share, the end-to-end application completion time---which users truly care about---would be delayed compared to the monopolizing cases.
+To guarantee the worst-case performance, some \emph{fairness-centric} schedulers are also proposed.
+For example, Sheng~\emph{et~al.} proposed a fair scheduler called \emph{Virtual Token Counter} (VTC)~\cite{vtc}, which tracks the services received for each tenant and prioritize the ones receiving the least services.
+Another work, \emph{FairServe}~\cite{fairserve}, uses a similar scheduling method to avoid cross-tenant interference.
+However, by enforcing each task-parallel agent to only use its fair share, the end-to-end execution time---which users truly care about---would be delayed compared to the cases with monopolized resources.